textpattern/textpattern.github.io/setup/installation-and-upgrading.md

 category: Setup and configuration
 published: true
 title: Installation and upgrading
-description: From download to first log in: a complete guide to installing or updating Textpattern.
+description: From download to log in: a complete guide to installing or updating Textpattern.
 ---

 # Installation and upgrading